Ridesharing and Carsharing

 Ridematching Systems

 Ridematching systems help commuters coordinate their rides by identifying potential matches based on location and schedule.
 Ridematching websites can feature rider or driver reviews, fuel savings calculators, and options for finding back-up rides for special circumstances.
 Some facilitate money transfers so that riders can cover costs.
-Companies like Via, Scoop, and Bridj provide ridematching services by matching location and schedule needs in real time.
+Businesses can provide ridematching services for their own teams, and organizations such as metropolitan planning organizations or councils of governments can offer ridematching platforms that coordinate residents more broadly across a region.
+Companies like Via, Scoop, and Bridj also provide ridematching services for a fee by matching location and schedule needs in real time.

 Ridesharing Resources

-The following resources can provide ideas for how to support rideshare programs:
+The following resources can provide ideas for how to use rideshare programs:

 Carsharing Programs

 Carsharing programs provide individuals and companies with vehicles for limited use.
-These programs have various structures, and are typically either round-trip station-based, one-way station-based, or one-way floating.
-In round-trip carsharing systems, shared vehicles are co-located at central docking stations and individuals check out and return the vehicle to the same location.
-In one-way station-based programs, participants check out a vehicle at one central docking location and return it to another docking station in a different location.
-One-way floating carsharing programs allow individuals to locate a shared vehicle that is parked nearby in a publicly available parking stall, drive to their destination, and find another public stall in which to park.
+These programs have various structures and are typically either round-trip station-based, one-way station-based, or one-way floating.
+In round-trip carsharing systems, shared vehicles are located at designated parking spaces, and individuals check out and return the vehicles to the same location.
+In one-way station-based programs, participants check out a vehicle at one designated carshare location and return it to a different designated carshare location.
+One-way floating carsharing programs allow individuals to locate a shared vehicle that is parked nearby in a publicly available parking stall, drive to their destination, and find another eligible public stall in which to park.
 Modern car share programs are often app-based and use technology to locate, check availability, and even unlock and start the vehicle.

 Electrification of carshare vehicles can have compound benefits by eliminating tailpipe emissions and lowering vehicle operating costs.
-Examples of electric carshare programs in the U.S. include, but are not limited to, Blue LA (Los Angeles, California), Evie (Minneapolis – Saint Paul, Minnesota), and Good2Go (Boston, Massachusetts).
+Examples of electric carshare programs in the U.S. include, but are not limited to, Blue LA (Los Angeles, California), Evie (Minneapolis – Saint Paul, Minnesota), Good2Go (Boston, Massachusetts), and Colorado Carshare (Denver and Boulder, Colorado).